 Vegan Asian Napa Cabbage Slaw

-- Cover and refrigerate for 1 day, or if you haven’t planned ahead let it sit in the fridge or at room temperature for at least 1 hour before serving so the vegetables soften slightly and absorb the dressing.
+- Cover and refrigerate for 1 day.
+If you didn't plan ahead, let it sit in the fridge or at room temperature for at least 1 hour before serving so the vegetables soften slightly and absorb the dressing.